-The proposed Champlain Hudson Power Express (CHPE) project involves the construction of ±339 miles of high voltage direct current underground and underwater transmission line from Montreal, Canada to Queens, New York, United States.
+The proposed Champlain Hudson Power Express (CHPE) project involves the construction of ± 339 miles of high voltage direct current underground and underwater transmission line from Montreal, Canada to Queens, New York, United States.
 It will bring 1,250 megawatts of hydroelectric power to New York City by year 2025.

-Specifically, the proposed ±16.29 miles of upland cable installation for Segment 11 (Package 7A) work is located in the Town of Catskill, Greene County, NY.
-A site location map is included in Appendix A. The proposed work consists of the installation of two (2) 8-inch-diameter polyvinyl chloride (PVC) casings.
+Specifically, the proposed ±20.60 miles of upland cable installation for Segment 10 (Package 6) work begins in the Town of Bethlehem, Albany County, and ends in the Town of Catskill, Greene County, NY.
+A site location map is included in Appendix A. The proposed work consists of the installation of two 8-inch-diameter polyvinyl chloride (PVC) casings.
 All trenching activities and directional drilling work will be located within public roadway and railroad Right-Of-Ways (ROWs).
 All temporary construction storage and staging areas will also be accomplished within the grounds of the existing ROWs or through agreements with private landowners.